 Small business rate relief

 In general terms, if the rateable value of your premises is £12,000 or less and you occupy only one main commercial property in England, you will be eligible for small business rate relief.
 For rateable values between £12,001 and £15,000, a tapered amount of relief applies.
-For rateable values of £15,000 and over but less than £51,000, small business rate relief does not apply, but Business Rates liability will be calculated using the small business rates multiplier.
+For rateable values of £15,000 and over but less than £51,000, small business rate relief does not apply.
+However Business Rates liability will be calculated using the small business rates multiplier.

 Find out more about small business rate relief.